 As you plan for the search, talk to your client.
 Be sure you understand who owns the mark, how the mark will be used, whether the mark has a meaning in a foreign language and all of the contemplated goods and services with which the mark will be used so that you can properly assess the search and the risk.
-Please keep in mind that no search – whether knockout of full search – is foolproof.
+Please keep in mind that no search – whether knockout or full search – is foolproof.
 Even the full availability searches conducted by the leading vendors are conducted by humans who specialize in doing this type of work on a regular basis, which leads to some level of subjectivity.
 Moreover, there is lag in the USPTO database and reporting.
 Also bear in mind that the search is limited to the mark and goods and/or services searched.
 However, it is the best indicator we have to assess risk and provide trademark owners with peace of mind when adopting a new mark.

-If you would like to learn more about how to read a full search report and write a trademark availability opinion letter, then consider joining our Trademarkabilities™ Masterclass where we teach paralegals and attorneys how to elevate their trademark practices.
-You can learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+If you would like to learn more about how to read a full search report and write a trademark availability opinion letter, then consider joining our Trademarkabilities® Masterclass.
+You learn more about our courses here to enroll or reach out to us for more information.
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success” which you can download for free.

 Stacey C. Kalamaras is the founder and lead instructor of Trademarkabilities®, an online trademark academy for lawyers, whose mission it is to prepare lawyers to be confident and effective practitioners before the USPTO.
 Stacey started Trademarkabilities to share her passion teaching the law with the next generation of lawyers and help them become practice ready lawyers.
 Contact us at: email@example.com.